collabsoft/forge-apps-ui-example/README.md

 This repository is for the early access preview for the upcoming [UI modifications extension point](https://trello.com/c/HohZrqJl/77-issue-adjustments).

-This app serves as an end-to-end example of how to use UI modifications in Jira Cloud.
-It's a Forge app that provides three UI modifications operations:
+This app serves as an end-to-end example of how to write and use UI modifications in Jira Cloud.

+This Forge app provides three UI modifications operations:

 - Hiding the priority field
 - Changing the summary field label to "Modified summary label"